openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     symbol is weak until linked, if not linked, the symbol becomes null instead of being an undefined reference.
 ``linkonce_odr``, ``weak_odr``
-    Some languages allow differing globals to be merged, such as two functions with different semantics.
-Other languages, such as ``C++``, ensure that only equivalent globals are ever merged (the "one definition rule" --- "ODR").
-Such languages can use the ``linkonce_odr`` and ``weak_odr`` linkage types to indicate that the global will only be merged with equivalent globals.
+    The ``odr`` suffix indicates that all globals defined with the given name are equivalent, along the lines of the C++ "one definition rule" ("ODR").
+    Informally, this means we can inline functions and fold loads of constants.

+    Formally, use the following definition: when an ``odr`` function is called, one of the definitions is non-deterministically chosen to run.
+For ``odr`` variables, if any byte in the value is not equal in all initializers, that byte is a :ref:`poison value <poisonvalues>`.
+For aliases and ifuncs, apply the rule for the underlying function or variable.

     These linkage types are otherwise the same as their non-``odr`` versions.
 ``external``
     If none of the above identifiers are used, the global is externally visible, meaning that it participates in linkage and can be used to